 This scheme is administered independently by the Pension Trust.
 The group has two defined benefit schemes in place (CH1L and CH2L).
-From the year ended 31 March 2018 contributions payable from the association to the SHPS under the terms of its funding agreement were recognised as a liability in the Statement of Financial position.
+For the previous year it was not possible to identify the individual employer's share of the underlying assets and liabilities therefore defined contribution accounting had been applied.

-From the year ended 31 March 2019, the association has been able to identify its share of the scheme assets and the scheme liabilities.
+Since the year ended 31 March 2019, the association is able to identify its share of the scheme assets and the scheme liabilities.
 It has therefore applied defined benefit accounting, the relevant date for accounting for this change from defined contribution to defined benefit accounting is 1 April 2018.
 The scheme assets are measured at fair value.
 Scheme liabilities are measured on an actuarial basis using the projected unit credit method and are discounted at appropriate high quality corporate bond rates.